Turmeric Soaked Chickpeas

 Remember the turmeric-soaked turmeric noodles I used recently in this pad thai recipe?
 Well, these turmeric-soaked chickpeas build on that idea.
 I wanted to figure out a way to work turmeric into the chickpeas, and it was actually pretty straight-forward, thankfully.
 You can make them on the stovetop.
 You can make them in an Instant Pot - I tested both approaches.
 Pick whichever method you prefer!

-I've used these in hummus, in my favorite chana masala, and in meals like the one you see below - Turmeric Chickpeas with Garlic Tahini.
+Turmeric Chickpeas are wildly versatile.
+You can use them in just about any way you would use regular chickpeas.
+You can use them in hummus, in chana masala, and in meals like the one you see below - Turmeric Chickpeas with Garlic Tahini.
 All in all these chickpeas are a great way to easily integrate a bit more turmeric into your everyday eats.
+Make this chickpea salad sandwich using your turmeric chickpeas, so good!

 Turmeric Soaked Chickpeas